droglenc/NCMTH107/resources/Syllabus-Current.md

 Each exam reflection is worth the lesser of either 2% or the percentage required for your exam score to equal 100% times 0.2.
 For example, if Jonny and Jenny each write perfect exam reflections but Jonny had a 70% on his exam and Jenny had a 92% on her exam, then Jonny will earn 2% extra credit and Jenny will earn 8%*0.2=1.6% extra credit.

+### Incomplete Grades

+Under Northland College policy, an incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness.
+An incomplete grade will be given ONLY if you have successfully completed the entire course except for the final exam.

 ## Conduct